Aquaculture and Aquarium Science

 Aquaculture of marine and fresh water fish and invertebrates, already important as a food supply, is projected to increase in the future becoming one of the main sources of food for the world.
 Aquarium science is a multi-billion dollar, world-wide business that encompasses trade and display of ornamental animals.
 Diseases of aquatic animals is a limitation in maintaining animals in both aquariums and aquaculture.
 The AQS minor offers both didactic and experiential, hands-on learning and will prepare the student for entry into this diverse and growing field.

-The RWU Aquarium Science faculty and staff are developing new programs in collaboration with The Aquarium Vet and we anticipate the announcement of a new undergraduate certificate and graduate program in Aquarium Science for the 2025 academic year.
-Please contact Andrew Rhyne arhyne@rwu.edu for more information as it becomes available.
+The RWU Aquarium Science faculty and staff partnered with The Aquarium Vet to launch the Undergraduate Certificate in Aquaculture and Aquarium Science for the 2025 academic year.
+Please visit the program page for more information.

 Degree Requirements